-The jetty built on the north side of Tillamook Bay's inlet, primarily the extension in 1931, is blamed for Bayocean's eventual destruction.
+The jetty built on the north side of Tillamook Bay's inlet is blamed for Bayocean's eventual destruction.
 The report provides specific distances and rates of erosion post starting on page 36.
-After the south jetty was finished in 1979, the beaches rebuilt.
+After the south jetty was finished in 1979, the shoreline started to grow.
 These two maps depict shoreline changes across the last century.
 Other diagrams depicting these changes in different ways are at Bayocean Shoreline Changes Over Time and Oregon Coastal Atlas.

 |Shoreline changes at north end of Bayocean Spit (page 37)|